LIBOR is in the process of being wound down.

 “Synthetic” LIBOR under the BMR

-The FCA published the modifications it has made to the BMR from 1 January 2022 as it applies to “synthetic” 3-Months GBP LIBOR5, having regard to the effects of its designation as an “Article 23A benchmark” and the imposition of its changes to the methodology for these settings.
+The FCA published the modification it has made to the BMR as it applies to “synthetic” 1-, 3- and 6-Months USD LIBOR (from 1 July 2023) and to “synthetic” 3-Months GBP LIBOR (from 1 January 2022)5, having regard to the effects of their designation as “Article 23A benchmarks” and the imposition of its changes to the methodologies for these settings.

 5 And as it applied to “synthetic” 1- and 6-Months GBP LIBOR and “synthetic” 1-, 3- and 6-Months JPY LIBOR.